bhaveshpandey/bhaveshpandey.github.io/_drafts/dopproperties.md

  4. Add in *Apply Dop Properties* dop which interprets all the data and modifies the dop data tree.
 We do this before the rbd solver is run and only at the initalization stage.
 This is achieved using the *Gas Intermittent Solver* dop.

-Since *Apply Dop Properties* dop is a solver, we can seamlessly combine it with all other houdini microsolvers.

 ## Benefits